rizayeva/coronaClassification/README.md

 # Historical Corona satellite imagery classification within GEE

-To see a sample of the results for Step 1 please use the following link:
+To see a sample of the results for Step1 please use the following link:

 https://rizayeva.users.earthengine.app/view/step1